Get a DOT Number

 Key Points: Why Do Transportation Carriers Get DOT Numbers?

-- Transportation carriers must have a DOT number to be legally allowed to operate.
+• Transportation carriers must have a DOT number to be legally allowed to operate.

-- A carrier’s DOT number is necessary to obtain insurance, a safety rating, and obey Hours of Service regulations
+• A carriers DOT number is necessary to obtain insurance, a safety rating, and obey Hours of Service regulations

-- Having a DOT number also gives carriers access to other resources like roadside inspections, training materials, safety audits, and compliance reviews.
+• A DOT number also gives carriers access to other resources like roadside inspections, training materials, safety audits, and compliance reviews.

-- In addition, the FMCSA uses the information recorded in the system associated with DOT numbers to monitor driver performance and identify drivers who may pose an elevated risk on the roads.
+• In addition, the FMCSA uses the information recorded in the system associated with DOT numbers to monitor driver performance and identify drivers who may pose an elevated risk on the roads.